EnterpriseDB/tpa/docs/src/platform-docker.md

 # Docker

-TPAexec can create Docker containers and deploy a cluster to them.
+TPA can create Docker containers and deploy a cluster to them.
 At present, it sets up containers to run systemd and other services as if they were ordinary VMs.